larioteo/BansheeEngine/Documentation/GitHub/compiling.md

     - Set up DXSDK_DIR environment variable pointing to the DirectX instalation
   - **Windows SDK** (Required by default on Windows 8 or later)
 	- Optional if you have choosen a different RenderAPI in *CMake* options
+  - **Visual C++ ATL for x86 and x64**
+    - Make sure this is selected in your Visual Studio Installer, or install it via some other means
   - **DirectX Debug Layer** (Required by default on Windows 10)
     - Optional if you have choosen a different RenderAPI in *CMake* options
     - Go to Settings panel (type "Settings" in Start)->System->Apps & features->Manage optional Features->Add a feature->Select "Graphics Tools"